 The treasure can be anything from glow sticks to plastic dinosaurs.
 Encourage your more advanced swimmers to dive for items at the bottom of the pool and collect as many as they can.

 One final hint, you can always mix and match any of these games.
-Maybe swim through the Hula Hoops to collect the water balloons, or whatever your mind can imagine.
+Swim through Hula Hoops to collect water balloons, for example.

 You can’t enjoy a pool party and these awesome games without a crystal clear, clean pool.
 Insure your pool is always ready for the next party – scheduled or impromptu – by contacting us today!
 We will provide you with weekly, bi-weekly or monthly pool cleaning all summer long.